guruthree/cube-bench-classic/README.md

 Multiple screens, maybe?

 * Window size is determined from `screenBits`, which documentation suggests doesn't acknowledge the existence of multiple screens.
-If you have two screens, meaning the window may span across multiple screens.
+If you have two screens, the window may span across multiple screens.

 1-bit colour